 Having completed my transcription and posts on the 801st MT Coy, I am now looking at the units they supported, particularly the Yeomanry, in this case the Surrey Yeomanry and the Derbyshire Yeomanry.
 I have acquired copies of their regimental history books, read the Surrey one and I have started a new thread 'Yeomanry in Salonika' on the 'Salonika and Balkans' sub forum, if anyone is interested.

 As well as finishing transcribing the 801st war diary I have now finished posting about it on the Salonika and the Balkans sub forum.
 I have started putting together a book about my Grandfather's time in the Balkans, I think it will only be of interest to my family, he didn't get any medals, nor was he mentioned in dispatches and he missed most of the main battles and actions when he was an infantryman.
-I do sometimes wonder what the old boy would think about my interest in him, I hope he would have been pleased though.
+I do sometimes wonder what the old boy would think about my interest in him, I hope he would

 On Saturday 5th of October I caught the 07:55 train from Manchester to London along with my wife and son for a long weekend.
 We arrived at London Euston at 10:00 and took the underground to Earls Court and dropped off our cases at our hotel.
 Then back on the underground to Kew station where we split up, my wife and son heading for Kew Gardens while I took the short walk to the National Archives building arriving at around 11:30.